AimegaelBoudzoumou/SQL-Oracle-Database/3_Data_Modeling.md

 To be in a normal form, you must meet its requirements and those of the forms lower than it.
 So to reach 3NF, your tables must also be in 1NF & 2NF.

 A full discussion of normal forms is outside the scope of this tutorial.
-For more details on these, read this [https://www.bkent.net/Doc/simple5.htm](simple guide to five normal forms)
+For more details on these, read this [simple guide to five normal forms]([simple guide to five normal forms](https://www.bkent.net/Doc/simple5.htm)

 ## 7. Physical Model
 ## 8. Supertypes and Subtypes